golemfactory/golem-docs/src/pages/docs/creators/ray/basic-ray-tasks-usage-tutorial.md

 python3 simple-task.py
 ```

-Or, you can execute it on Ray on the Golem cluster.
+Or, you can execute it on Ray on the Golem cluster with `ray submit`.
 Let's have a look at ray usage in the app.

 You need to run certain steps:
 - initialize ray, so your code would be able to use ray infrastructure
 - declare the methods that can be run remotely by ray
-- apply ray pattern to execute tasks remote with `remote()` and wait the results with `ray.get()`
+- apply ray pattern to execute tasks remote with `remote()` and await the results with `ray.get()`

 ## Ray initialization